-Licensed General Hospital or Ambulatory Surgical Facility services and supplies including removal of sutures, anesthesia, anesthesia supplies and services.
-The furnished supplies and services must be in conjunction with a Covered Service rendered by an employee of one (1) of the above facilities who is not the surgeon or surgical assistant.
+Licensed General Hospital or Ambulatory Surgical Facility services and supplies including removal of sutures, anesthesia, anesthesia supplies, and services rendered by an employee of the Licensed General Hospital or Ambulatory Surgical Facility who is not the surgeon or surgical assistant, in conjunction with a procedure that is a Covered Service.

-3. Special Services
+XIX.
+Hospital Services - Special Services